4 Payment Reminder Tips that Boost Cash Flow and Accelerate Collections (with Templates)

 Prevent this objection from ever occurring by leveraging a collaborative accounts receivable portal.
 A collaborative portal aligns your sales and AR team around customer issues, minimizing the chances of an elementary error like incorrect pricing.
 And, even if an error occurs, your customer can still pay the correct amount using this technology.
 For instance, if you overstate the invoice amount, your customer can short-pay it, transferring the correct amount to you.

-For when this objection does rear its head—or when relying on a more manual or semi-electronic AR process—have sales, inventory, and delivery data on hand before sending the reminder.
+For when this objection does rear its head—or when relying on a more manual or semi-electronic AR process—have sales, inventory, and delivery data on hand before sending the payment reminder.

 Objection 4: “Our payment terms are <<something else>>”